GrzegorzKwasniewski/WorldTourRun-iOS-Objective-C/README.md

 <p></p>
 <p>App for tracking users runs.
 I have bulid it to better understand how Objective-C works.</p>
 <p></p>
-<p>It'a a good starting point if You want to learn basic about:</p>
+<p>It'a a good starting point if You want to learn basics about:</p>

   - iOS development
   - Objective-C